Glasnevin: Sport

-The Gaelic games of Gaelic football, hurling, camogie and Gaelic handball are all organised locally by Na Fianna CLG, while soccer is played by local clubs Tolka Rovers, Glasnevin FC and Glasnaion FC.
+The Gaelic games of Gaelic football, hurling, camogie and Gaelic handball are all organised locally by Na Fianna CLG, while soccer is played by local clubs Tolka Rovers, Glasnevin FC, and Glasnaion FC.
 Basketball is organised by Tolka Rovers.
 Tennis is played in Charleville Lawn Tennis Club which was founded in 1894 and took its name from the original location at the corner of the Charleville and Cabra Roads.
 The move to its present location on Whitworth Road took place in 1904.
-The club has a membership of 400 senior and junior members and the club has won many Dublin Lawn Tennis Council titles.
 Hockey is also played in Botanic Hockey club on the Old Finglas Road.
-Glasnevin Boxing Club and Football (soccer) club have a clubhouse on Mobhi road.
+Glasnevin Boxing Club and football (soccer) club have a clubhouse on Mobhi road.

 Billy Whelan, one of the eight Manchester United players who lost their lives in the Munich air disaster of 6 February 1958, was born locally and is buried in Glasnevin Cemetery.

 Education

-There are several primary schools in Glasnevin, including Lindsay Road National School(Presbyterian patronage), Glasnevin National School(Church of Ireland patronage), founded by Dean Swift and constructed in a round shape, known as 'The Ink Bottle' this building was replaced in 1911, Glasnevin Educate Together National school, North Dublin National School Project, Scoil Mobhi, St. Brigid's GNS, St. Columba's NS and St.Vincent's CBS.
+There are several primary schools in Glasnevin.
+These include Lindsay Road National School (Presbyterian patronage) and Glasnevin National School (Church of Ireland patronage), founded by Dean Swift and constructed in a round shape; known as 'The Ink Bottle' this building was replaced in 1911.
+Also present are Glasnevin Educate Together National school, North Dublin National School Project, Scoil Mobhi, St. Brigid's GNS, St. Columba's NS and St.Vincent's CBS.

 There are several Roman Catholic secondary schools in the area St Vincent's (Christian Brothers) School, Scoil Chaitríona and St Mary's (Holy Faith) Secondary School.

-The main campus of Dublin City University and the DCU Alpha centre are in Glasnevin.
-Teagasc also run horticultural education courses from the Botanic Gardens.
+The main campus of Dublin City University lies on the border between Glasnevin, Whitehall and Santry, and the DCU Alpha centre is in central Glasnevin.
+Teagasc also run horticultural education courses from the College of Amenity Horticulture in the Botanic Gardens.

 Representation

-Glasnevin is part of the Dáil Éireann constituency of Dublin Central and Dublin North-West.
+Glasnevin is part of the Dáil Éireann constituency of Dublin Central.